Gathering on a Circle with Limited Visibility by Anonymous Oblivious Robots: Impossibility of Gathering for

 Next we will prove that $Q$ has a connected visibility graph.
 Let $p''$ be the antipodal point of $p'$, let $Q'=(Q\setminus \{q'\})\cup\{p''\}$, and observe that $Q'$ is an $\varepsilon_{\vartheta, n}$-perturbation of the regular set $S$ of size $n$.
 Since $n$ is compatible with $\vartheta$, the $\vartheta$-neighborhood of any point of $S$ contains at least two more points of $S$, one on each side of it.
 It follows that the visibility graph of $S$ has a Hamiltonian cycle, and so does the visibility graph of $Q'$, by \cref{c:isomorphic}.
 Hence, the visibility graph of $Q'\setminus\{p''\}$ has a Hamiltonian path.
 By the first statement of \cref{p:epsilon}, the $\vartheta$-neighborhood of any point of $Q'$ contains two more points of $Q'$, one on each side of it.
 Therefore, each point of the circle $C$ lies in the $\vartheta$-neighborhood of at least two points of $Q'$.
 So, each point of $C$ lies in the $\vartheta$-neighborhood of at least one point of $Q'\setminus\{p''\}$.
 In particular, this is true of $q'$.
 We conclude that the visibility graph of $(Q'\setminus\{p''\})\cup\{q'\}=Q$ contains a path $P$ connecting $n-1$ nodes (corresponding to $Q'\setminus\{p''\}$), plus a node (corresponding to $q'$) connected to some node of $P$, implying that the whole graph is connected.

 Now, consider a swarm initially forming $Q$, which, as we recall, is a rotationally asymmetric set of $n$ distinct points with a connected visibility graph.
 Suppose that, in the first time unit, the scheduler activates only the robot in $p'$, which executes $A$.
-Since the $\vartheta$-neighborhood of $p'$ is contained in $D$, the robot gets the same snapshot that it would if the swarm's configuration were $S'$.
+Since the $\vartheta$-neighborhood of $p'$ is contained in $D$, the robot gets the same snapshot as it would if the swarm's configuration were $S'$.
 Therefore the robot moves to $q$, and the swarm's new configuration is $R=(Q\setminus \{p'\})\cup\{q\}$.
 Observe that the antipodal of each point of $R$ is also in $R$, and so any two antipodal points of $R$ have the same angle sequence.
-Due to \cref{p:leader}, $R$ is rotationally symmetric, and hence $A$ is not a Gathering algorithm, by \cref{c:symmetry}. \end{proof}
+Due to \cref{p:leader}, $R$ is rotationally symmetric, and hence $A$ is not a Gathering algorithm, by \cref{c:symmetry} (recall from \cref{sec:2} that, by definition, the existence of a single schedule that prevents the robots from gathering is sufficient to conclude that $A$ is not a Gathering algorithm). \end{proof}

 The second lemma states that, if a distributed algorithm makes a robot $r$ move on top of another robot $r'$, and there is a perturbation of $r$ such that the same algorithm makes $r$ move on top of the same robot $r'$, then the algorithm does not solve the Gathering problem. \begin{lemma} Let $A$ be a distributed algorithm, let $n$ be compatible with $\vartheta\leq \pi/2$, let $S$ be the regular set of size $n$, and let $S'$ and $S''$ be two distinct sets in the same bundle of $\varepsilon_{\vartheta, n}$-perturbations of $p\in S$, where $p'\in S'$ and $p''\in S''$ are the perturbed copies of $p$.
 Assume that, if a swarm of robots forms $S'$ and the robot in $p'$ executes $A$, it moves to another robot, located in $q\in S'$.
 Also assume that, if a swarm of robots forms $S''$ and the robot in $p''$ executes $A$, it moves to the same point $q$.
 Then, $A$ does not solve the Gathering problem, even under the condition that the swarm initially forms a rotationally asymmetric set of $n$ distinct points with a connected visibility graph. \end{lemma} \begin{proof} Let $D$ be the open semicircle centered at $p$, and let $Q$ be the $D$-combination of $S'$ and $S''$.
 By the second statement of \cref{p:epsilon}, $|S'\cap D|=|S''\cap D|=n/2$, and so $|Q|=n$.